DataDog/documentation/content/en/change_tracking/_index.md

 {{< img src="/change_tracking/change-tracking-monitor-status-page.png" alt="Change Tracking displayed on the Monitor Status Page" style="width:100%;" >}}

+#### Prerequisites

+To use change tracking on the Monitor Status Page, ensure the appropriate service has been:
+- Specified in the monitor query.
+- Selected as part of a group.
+- Added as a `service` tag on the monitor.

-To analyze changes from the monitor status page:
+#### To analyze changes from the monitor status page:

 1. Go to the monitor status page for the monitor you are analyzing.
 1. Locate the **Recent Changes** section.
 1. Use the **Recent Changes** timeline together with the **Status & History** graphs to correlate change events with the alert.
 1. Click the change indicator in the **Recent Changes** timeline to view more details about the change in the side panel.
-1. From the side panel, you can investigate more details and take the following actions:
+1. From the side panel, you can investigate more details about the change and take the following actions:
    - View the deployment in your CI/CD system.
    - View the latest commits in your repository.
    - Compare changes between deployments to identify potential issues.
-   - Set context-aware, **Custom Links** for quick access to relevant resources.
+   - Configure additional custom links in the deployment side panel to quickly access other resources relevant to you.

 ### Services